Computer Modeling in Engineering & Sciences |

 It is worth noting that collocation points can be boundary points or internal points.
 Generally, combining boundary points and internal points to form collocation points can effectively improve the approximation accuracy.
 In addition, the accuracy of approximation can be further improved by combining radial basis functions and polynomials, which can be expressed in combination with quadratic polynomials,

-It is particularly important to determine these coefficients images and images in Eq.
+It is particularly important to determine these coefficients and in Eq.
 (32).
 Although it is not easy to directly express these coefficients, we can get the implicit expression of these coefficients through a series of transformation operations.
-By setting collocation point as images in Eq.
+By setting collocation point as in Eq.
 (32) and assembling them into matrix-vector formulation, we can get the following expression:

 where